TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ### 2.4 Collaborative Software Development

-Tau has four main guidelines relevant for collaborative software development: correct- by-construction software, knowledge-oriented programming, consensus-oriented pro- gramming, andcode reuse.
+Tau has four main guidelines relevant for collaborative software development: correct- by-construction software, knowledge-oriented programming, consensus-oriented programming, and code reuse.
 Correct-by-construction software is obtained by the use of declarative programming, a paradigm where programmers define only the “what” and not the “how”.
 As an example, suppose we have a body of code and we would like to add additional constraints